rbergstein/4061-PA4/README.md

 Marwa: Wrote the code to set up and connect socket in client.c as well as directory traversal/adding content to request queue.
 Also wrote code for sending image data to server.
 Wrote a lot of the code in the clientHandler function and helped debug server and client.

 Basma: Wrote down the plan on constructing the client handling thread and sending the package according to the protocol.
+Attended office hours to seek last minute guidance and seek advice from other team members.

 ##  How you designed your program for Package sending and processing